Nabukjuak Bay

 Nabukjuak Bay is an arm of the Foxe Basin in the Qikiqtaaluk Region of Nunavut, Canada.
 It is located on the northeastern Foxe Peninsula, in western Baffin Island.
-The closest community is Cape Dorset, situated 136 km to the south, while Nuwata, a former settlement, is situated 31 km to the west.
+The closest community is Kinngait, situated 136 km to the south, while Nuwata, a former settlement, is situated 31 km to the west.
 Low and flat land characteristics proceed in a southeast direction from the bay.